Air2air/northworks/public/content/c_masur.md

 - Honorary Guest
 - as its
 - rehearsals and
-title: <b>Cheryl North Interviews Kurt Masur</b>
+title: Masur's Life of Triumphs through the Impossible
 type: article
 ---

-**

-### Cheryl North Interviews Kurt Masur**

-*ANG Newspapers Classical Music
- Column - November 1, 2002, under headline,"Masur's Life of Triumphs through the Impossible"*

 Some famous music makers are far more than just musicians.
 Some, like renowned conductor Kurt Masur, become, during the course of a lifetime, great humanitarians and citizens of the world.